 Facts on Re-Entry, Employment and Recidivism

-- Prisoners who participate in job training and educational programs are less likely to return to prison after release.
+- Individuals in prison who participate in job training and educational programs are less likely to return to prison after release.

 - Individuals with criminal records who participate in an employment program or substance abuse treatment are better able to avoid reincarceration the first year out.